fent/node-streamspeed/README.md

 The events will be emitted before the 2nd `data` event or call to `write()`.
 And after the 2nd time, will only be emitted if there is a change to `speed` or `avgSpeed`. `timeUnit` defaults to 1000 for 1 second.
 Can be used to get the speed at a different time rate like 1 for `speed` per millisecond.

 ### unwatch(stream)
 Unwatches `stream`.
-Stops emitting speed events.
+Stops emitting speed events. `unwatch` will be called on a watched stream if it emits an `end` or `error` event, on both individual streams and groups.

 ### toHuman(bytes, timeUnit)
 Convenient method to convert `bytes` to a human readable string.